PerStirpes/heap/reference.md

 b.
 Account Creation: First time a customer completes their account
 c.
 First Order: First time a customer completes their order

-> For all of these, I imagine we will want to pull the UTM from the session where the event occurred.
+> For all of these, I imagine we will want to pull the from the session where the event occurred.
 Is that the correct approach?

 > Where I'm running into trouble is in identifying where in our SQL database I should actually query the data.
 There aren't many fields available in the 'all_events' Heap table and I don’t get the difference between the all_events tables and the individual event table in Heap SQL.
 Where should I find this data?